Turramurra United FC – Team Manager’s Role

-Thank you for agreeing to be one of Turramurra United’s team managers for 2018.
-It’s a vital role in ensuring that every player has an enjoyable soccer season.
+Thank you for agreeing to be one of Turramurra United’s team managers.
+It’s a vital role to ensuring that every player has an enjoyable soccer season.
 These notes have been prepared to help you understand the role of the team manager and also gives you some ideas on how to make the season as enjoyable as possible for you, the team and the parents.

 - You are the focal point for all communications between parents and players and your Age Manager, who in turn communicates with the Club Committee.
 If any parent or player has a question or problem, they should come to you first.
 If there is any form of dispute, involve your Age Manager if it can’t be resolved quickly.